This being an eventful week of an eventful month, I would like to share some more thoughts.

 Are you free of debt, loans, and credit card out-standings?

-Are you still invested in products that pay out from your account to middlemen?
-Find out if so, here
+Are you still invested in products that payout from your account to middlemen?
+Find out if so, with free portfolio check

 If the answers to the above are yes, then take on more risk, and do pump in more into the markets over time.
 Invest more in each dip.